 Peep the views that inspired so many artists with a trip to the Walkway Over The Hudson (pictured) in Poughkeepsie.
 Sloped entry makes it super simple to access the walkway, which is the world's longest elevated pedestrian bridge at 1.28 miles long.
 Snap your pic in the middle and turn around or continue on to explore the Hudson State Historic Park*.

 Whether you’re looking to acquire some treasures of your own or simply want to browse, head over to Rhinebeck and go antiquing at the Beekman Arms Antique Barn, whose ground floor shop is accessible (no elevator to the mezzanine, but most things are on the main level anyway).

-Foodies will want to make a pilgrimage to the nearby Culinary Institute of America, an institution that has trained some of the nation's best chefs.
-You can sample the culinary stylings of the next generation of top chefs at four restaurants (be sure to reserve well in advance!) and a bakery café.
+Foodies will want to make a pilgrimage to the nearby Culinary Institute of America (pictured), an institution that has trained some of the nation's best chefs.
+You can sample the culinary stylings of the next generation of top chefs at three restaurants (be sure to reserve well in advance!) and a bakery café.
 All restaurant dining rooms are accessible, as is the campus tour*.